jeicooper/inkandblood-game/README.md

 You play as young **Jose 'Pepe' Rizal**, navigating the different historical locations he's been on.
-Guided by the Quest panel you embark on a journey of family, art, physical training, and literary discovery — mirroring the real-lifec formative experiences that shaped one of history's greatest heroes.
+Guided by the Quest panel you embark on a journey of his childhood, literary discovery, his academic experiences, up to his eventual martyrdom in Bagumbayan  — mirroring the real-life formative experiences that shaped one of the Philippine history's greatest heroes.

 ---